 Crown yourself queen of spring weddings with this DIY flower crown #Fashion DIY#Floral DIY#flowers#flowers in hair#headpiece#superficial snack March 21 | Catherine Clark enidjcoleslaw Photos by: Kelli Murray Photo used with permission from Kelli Murray Check out this flower child and Mother Earth fabulousness.
 I am digging some big-ass colorful flowers for a spring wedding headpiece.
 How gorgeous would this look with something like this vintage-inspired dress or this bohemian sleeved dress?
 If you want to craft your own, you'll need a few things: silk flowers, wire cutters/pliers, heavy floral wire, thin floral wire to attach the flowers, and floral tape or ribbon.
 The trick is to make the heavy floral wire crown part a little bigger than you think you need due to the ends of the flowers taking up space.
 Then it's a matter of attaching your chosen flowers to the base with the thin wire and smoothing all the edges with tape, if needed.
 Keep all those poke-y bits from digging into your head.
 You can also use much smaller flowers if you're looking for something more subtle.
 But in this case, my motto is "more is more, bitches."
 Speaking of more, here are more detailed steps: Photo used with permission from Kelli Murray Head over to Kelly Murray's blog for more detailed instructions and photos to help you along.
 BONUS FALL HAIR CROWN: This was a flower crown I made for Halloween with a really similar process (plus a bunch of other floral doo-dads).
 This is more autumn-like or maybe even summer, if you're going for that.
 And don't think I wouldn't wear those point-y ears and crazy eyelahes to my wedding, too.
 I'm ALL IN.
 We've got a whole tag archive of flowers in hair, so go peek for more inspiration.
 Ooh, and here is some colored hair and flower combination fun, too!
 Reporter Name * Reporter Email * Original text Enter the original text here.
 Edited text* Enter your suggested copyedit here.
 Notes You can add a note for the editor here. * Required information.
 Fix Typo Catherine Clark Catherine Clark (aka Superman) is Offbeat Bride's Editor.
 In her spare time she loiters at her local library, makes art, watches movies en masse, plays video and tabletop games, poorly cooks healthy things, cuddles with her feline fur baby, and blogs at BijouxandBits.com. @enidjcoleslaw @bijouxandbits @bijouxandbits PREVIOUS Kara & Adam's 1930s-inspired aviation history wedding NEXT Is it fair to ask for advice from wedding vendors you're not going to hire?
 Show/Hide comments [ 7 ] I did something similar but created a grid with floral wire which I attached to the headband.
 That way, I can weave in real or silk flowers and change up the look whenever I want.
-3 agree Reply I LOVE that idea!
+4 agree Reply I LOVE that idea!
 1 agrees Reply Will the floral wire get caught in dreads? :/ Reply Honestly, It can but I'm sure if you wrap the wire it would be ok.
 Reply Interesting.
 What would I wrap it with?
 I would love one of these, but only if it won't get stuck in my hair!
 Reply wrap it up with floral tape or with ribbon!
 You can also do a variation of the crown that is adjustable by making loops on each side of the wire and using ribbon to tie it to the right size.
+Reply Fun craft idea for any occasion!
+I love the inspiration behind it and the easy DIY steps and photographs.
 Reply Join the conversation Cancel Reply Your email address will not be published.
 Required fields are marked * Comment Notify me of follow-up comments by email.
 No-drama comment policy Part of what makes the Offbeat Empire different is our commitment to civil, constructive commenting.
 Make sure you're familiar with our no-drama comment policy.
 Biz owners & wedding bloggers Please just use your real name in your comment, not your business name or blog title.
 Our comments are not the place to pimp your website.
 If you want to promote your stuff on Offbeat Bride, join us as an advertiser instead.